 Lastly, with a poor (or nonexistent) package protection policy, brands put their net promoter score (NPS) and customer satisfaction (CSAT) scores at risk.
 Unhappy customers leave negative reviews, tweet about their poor experiences, and call into your customer success line upset—all presenting their own problems that lead to losing (or never converting) other customers.

-A lackluster—or objectively poor—post-purchase experience directly costs ecommerce brands the costs to ship and replace lost, stolen, or damaged goods plus the time and resources it takes to manually resolve issues.
+Ecommerce brands suffer a high cost for a lackluster—or objectively poor—post-purchase experience.
+Brands may have to ship a new product to replace lost, stolen, or damaged goods and devote significant time and resources to manually resolve issues.
 Later, it leads to high customer churn, low repeat customer rate, dismal brand loyalty, and an inability to grow and scale to full potential.

 But it doesn’t have to be this way.